pegaltier/backtest-kit/docs/interfaces/PartialProfitContract.md

 timestamp: number
 ```

-timestamp - Event timestamp in milliseconds (current time for live, candle time for backtest)
+Event timestamp in milliseconds since Unix epoch.

+Timing semantics:
+- Live mode: when.getTime() at the moment profit level was detected
+- Backtest mode: candle.timestamp of the candle that triggered the level